kkmanuu/kkmanuu/README.md

 🔭 I graduated from Microverse, an online training school where I coded 8 hours a day remotely with other developers.

 👯 currently working as a Software Engineer Fellow at Headstarter AI  🚀.

 💬 Ask me about HTML, JavaScript, CSS, React, Ruby on Rails, MongoDB, Vue.j, PHP , PostgreSQ and Redux.
 I’m passionate about data science, data visualization, and research .

-🧐 I love sharing insights and making a positive impact.
+🧐 I love sharing insights and making a positive impact .